pmelchior/proxmin/README.md

 # Proximal Minimization

-The methods in this pure python(>=2.7) package provide solvers for constrained optimization problems.
+The methods in this package provide solvers for constrained optimization problems.
 All of them use proximal operators to deal with non-smooth constraint functions.

 The algorithms: